 As communication professionals, it’s not our job to set these data warehouses up.
 It’s not our job to make sure that they are secure and up and running.
 It’s not our job to manage the software that takes care of restructuring and analysis.
 But it is our job to decide what public relations- and marketing data sets should go into the data warehouse — and how they should be analysed.

 There are also laws and regulations to consider when collecting data, especially if you’re storing personal information — and especially in Europe.
 Make sure to be compliant.

 “It’s so difficult for us communications professionals to demonstrate ROI!”

 “There’s so much data, but how do you make sense of it?”

 “Our management doesn’t really understand the importance of ‘digital first’!”

-All future PR- and marketing-departments must learn to appreciate the value of a powerful data set.
+All PR- and marketing-departments must learn to appreciate the value of a clean data set.
 Otherwise, one of two things will happen:

 Scenario #1: Your data gets lost — forever.